Determine your objective

 There is an easy, two-step process required to register for Professional Development Courses:

-- Register on-line through your Skillport account, using the Upcoming Events s
+- Register on-line through your Skillport account, using the Upcoming Events schedule.

 - Complete and return (preferably electronically) the required Human Resources Professional Development Course Registration Form[PDF].
 Each attendee must submit a registration form.